-Increased medical and social support needed to reduce black infant mortalityJanuary 2nd, 2013 in Health /
+Increased medical and social support needed to reduce black infant mortalityJanuary 2, 2013 in Medicine & Health / Health

 (Medical Xpress)—The mortality rate for black and white infants in Dane County was just about equal from 2004 until 2007.
 However, black infant deaths rose from 2008 to 2010 while the mortality rate for white babies remained steady.